course-details-portlet

 Course content

-The course provides a theoretical introduction to some of the most common language and speech disorders in children and young people that speech therapists encounter in their profession.
-Mapping, counseling and treatment for the various difficulties and possible treatment measures will be emphasised.
+The course provides a theoretical introduction to some of the most common language and speech disorders amongst children and young people that speech and language therapists encounter in their profession, including developmental language disorders (DLD) and speech sound disorders.
+The course focuses on terminology, assessment, counseling and treatment for the different disorders.
 The subject includes a minimum of 50 hours of clinical practice with speech therapists where the students' ability to build relationships with clients and reflection on their own practice is tested, as well as their ability to apply theory, research, experience and user knowledge in practical speech therapy work.

 Learning outcome